Throughput accounting

 Throughput accounting (TA) is a principle-based and simplified management accounting approach that provides managers with decision support information for enterprise profitability improvement.
-TA is relatively new in management accounting.
-It is an approach that identifies factors that limit an organization from reaching its goal, and then focuses on simple measures that drive behavior in key areas towards reaching organizational goals.
+This approach identifies the factors which limit an organization's ability to reach its goals, and then focuses on simple measures that drive behavior in key areas aimed at reaching those goals.

 TA was proposed by Eliyahu M. Goldratt as an alternative to traditional cost accounting.
-As such, Throughput Accounting is neither cost accounting nor costing because it is cash focused and does not allocate all costs (variable and fixed expenses, including overheads) to products and services sold or provided by an enterprise.
-Considering the laws of variation, only costs that vary totally with units of output (see definition of T below for TVC) e.g. raw materials, are allocated to products and services which are deducted from sales to determine Throughput.
+It differs from costing, in it is cash focused and does not allocate all costs (variable and fixed expenses, including overheads) to products and services sold or provided by an enterprise, and it does not replace the need to prepare formal company accounts, although promoters of TA note that management decisions are not generally based on formal company accounts anyway.

+Only costs that vary totally with units of output (see the definition of TVC below) e.g. raw materials, are allocated to products and services.
+These costs are deducted from sales to determine Throughput.
 Throughput Accounting is a management accounting technique used as the performance measure in the Theory of Constraints (TOC).
 It is the business intelligence used for maximizing profits, however, unlike cost accounting that primarily focuses on 'cutting costs' and reducing expenses to make a profit, Throughput Accounting primarily focuses on generating more throughput.
 Conceptually, Throughput Accounting seeks to increase the speed or rate at which throughput (see definition of T below) is generated by products and services with respect to an organization's constraint, whether the constraint is internal or external to the organization.
 Throughput Accounting is the only management accounting methodology that considers constraints as factors limiting the performance of organizations.

 Management accounting is an organization's internal set of techniques and methods used to maximize shareholder wealth.
 Throughput Accounting is thus part of the management accountants' toolkit, ensuring efficiency where it matters as well as the overall effectiveness of the organization.
 It is an internal reporting tool.
 Outside or external parties to a business depend on accounting reports prepared by financial (public) accountants who apply Generally Accepted Accounting Principles (GAAP) issued by the Financial Accounting Standards Board (FASB) and enforced by the U.S. Securities and Exchange Commission (SEC) and other local and international regulatory agencies and bodies such as International Financial Reporting Standards (IFRS).

 Throughput Accounting improves profit performance with better management decisions by using measurements that more closely reflect the effect of decisions on three critical monetary variables (throughput, investment (AKA inventory), and operating expense — defined below).